heispv/pymmseqs/docs/parsers.md

 Then just use the generator to get the filtered alignments, and you don't need to worry about memory issues.

-## Pro Users
+## Advanced Users
-Pro users can utilize the `pymmseqs.config.EasySearchConfig` object for additional control.
+Advanced users can utilize the `pymmseqs.config.EasySearchConfig` object for additional control.

 Example:
 ```python